 Right, so I know this blog is about films and film music, but I simply had to make an exception when I heard THIS:

-Fast forward now to the end of season 2: Ashoka, Ezra (a young Padawan in training)and Kanan (a surviving Jedi training Ezra) travel to a dark planet to retrieve a Sith Holocron before Imperial agents can seize it for the Emperor.
+Fast forward now to the end of season 2: Ashoka, Ezra (a young Padawan in training) and Kanan (a surviving Jedi training Ezra) travel to a dark planet named Malachor to retrieve a Sith holocron before the Inquisitors can seize it for the Emperor.
 While on the planet, our heroes come across a number of surprises (including a still-alive Darth Maul, there’s a long story in and of itself), but ultimately they reach the holding place for the holocron.
 But now they’ve got company: Darth Vader himself has arrived (James Earl Jones returned to reprise his role as the Dark Lord of the Sith).

 Vader is confronted by a furious Ashoka, who vows to avenge Anakin’s “death” at Vader’s hands.
 The two engage in a lightsaber battle for the ages, and the fight (along with the music) really has the feel of a Star Wars film, not an episode from a television series.
 As the two fight on a ledge, Vader succeeds in Force-pushing Ashoka off and she disappears, but she isn’t dead!
 As Vader attempts to pull the holocron out of Ezra’s hands, Ashoka comes running out of nowhere and lands a direct blow on Vader’s helmet.
 With the holocron removed, the Sith temple everyone is standing in is getting ready to explode (the holocron was keeping it stable), and Ezra is screaming for Ashoka to hurry and join them, but then…